Services A to Z

 WORK REQUESTS AND WORK ORDERS

-To ensure that all requests for services are documented, work is completed and historical information obtained, we ask that all requests for emergency and scheduled work as well as special services, come through the Customer Service office.
+To ensure that all requests for services are documented, work is completed and historical information obtained, we ask that all requests for emergency and scheduled work as well as special services, come through the Customer Service Center.
 Once the request is received, we assign responsibility to the appropriate trades for completion.